 The student will complete a Comprehensive Lab Assignment that will implement the information taught and learned throughout the length of the course.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules.
 Each quiz will be open-book/open-notes and contain 20 multiple-choice, true/false, and essay questions.
 Each quiz will have a 1-hour and 45-minute time limit.